-Employees shall be scheduled to receive at least every third weekend off.

-- 16.15 (a) The Employer shall schedule full-time to receive every second (2nd) weekend off.
-An employee shall be paid time and one-half (11⁄2) for all hours worked on a second consecutive weekend save and except where: - i) such weekend has been worked by the employee to satisfy specific days off requested by such employee; or - ii) such employee has requested weekend work; or - iii) such weekend is worked as a result of an exchange of tours with another employee. - (b) Should part-time employees be regularly scheduled, the following shall apply to those regularly scheduled part-time employees:
+- A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
+Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 (a) The Employer will schedule full-time employees at least every second (2^{nd}) weekend off.
+An employee shall be paid time and one-half $(1\frac{1}{2})$ for all hours worked on a second consecutive weekend save and except where: - i) such weekend has been worked by the employee to satisfy specific days off requested by such employee; or - ii) such employee has requested weekend work; or - iii) such weekend is worked as a result of an exchange of tours with another employee. - (b) Should part-time employees be regularly scheduled, the following shall apply to those regularly scheduled part-time employees:

-A part-time employee who is regularly scheduled, shall be paid time and one-half $(1\frac{1}{2})$ for all hours worked on a second (2) consecutive weekend save and except where:
+A part-time employee who is regularly scheduled, shall be paid time and one-half (11⁄2) for all hours worked on a second (2^{nd}) consecutive save and except where: